joshagilend/superaffective-brand-kit/brand.md

 We promise we will never sue anyone for using our brand.
 We don't care.
 We'll block you on Facebook, but we won't sue :)

 Everything is open source.
 We give back.
 We believe in open source brands.
 I learned about it in my MA at Sofia University, and I stand by it today.

+So use our logo.
+Post about it.
+Edit it.
+Remix it.
+Fuck the licenses.
+Everything is free.
+Open Source The World 🌎 :)